hashicorp/terraform-website/content/source/docs/cloud/cost-estimation/azure.html.md

 # Supported Azure resources in Terraform Cloud Cost Estimation

-Cost Estimation support for Azure allows you to expose and control many terraform resources within Azure.
-Setup for Azure credenitals in Cost Estimation in Terraform Enterprise is found in the [Application Administration docs](/docs/enterprise/admin/integration.html).
+Cost estimation support for Azure allows you to expose and control many terraform resources within Azure.
+Adding Azure credenitals for cost estimation in Terraform Enterprise is found in the [Application Administration docs](/docs/enterprise/admin/integration.html).

-Resources that incurr costs are marked as `IC`.
+Below is a list of resources that cost estimation supports so far.
+Resources that incur costs are marked as `IC`.
 Resources marked `DNI` do not have costs associated with them.

 | Resource | Status |
 | -- | -- | -- |